sketchpacks/docs/developers/publishing/appcast.md

 #### Removing releases from your appcast

-To remove a release from your appcast, simply delete the release from github.
+To remove a release from your appcast you need to delete the release from github.
 The new state will be synced with Sketchpacks and the releases will be removed from your appcast feed.